Brief autobiography below, "Tell Me About Yourself, Denise."

-At the present time I also do a presentation on “Transgender Workplace Solutions.”
-My MTWSP web page will read when complete,
+I did a presentation on “Transgender Workplace Solutions.”
+My MTWSP web page reads when complete,

 “Knowledge is power that used wisely brings harmony”.

-MTWSP is an outreach to medical, educational and industrial organizations to educate management on transgender issues in the work place from their (non-transgendered) perspective.
+MTWSP was an outreach to medical, educational and industrial organizations to educate management on transgender issues in the work place from their (non-transgendered) perspective.

 My personal e-mails read,: